-Moss thrives in damp or wet, cool conditions.
+Moss thrives in damp and wet, cool conditions.

-- Shade - Sun tends to dry out the lawn and reduce the affects of water logging.
+- Shade.
+Sun tends to dry out the lawn and reduce the effects of water logging.
 However in the shade of buildings or under trees, moss can thrive in low light conditions while grass struggles.
 You may have noticed this in a forest where conditions are damp and moss grows on trees but very little grass is to be seen

 How Do I Prevent Moss?